Mahurangi Magazine logo

 You agree that, with all the money that this year is going to cost me, if you don’t get your school certificate, that that would be a great waste of my money, don’t you!

 Cimino agreed.
-It sounded a surprisingly large of money.
+It sounded a surprisingly large amount of money.
 Reflecting, a lifetime later, Cimino chuckles.
 The tuition was paid for by the state.
 The only cost to Mac had been the difference between his son’s food and electricity costs at home, and the pittance charged for his board, in a succession of dodgy suburban lodgings that year—and, granted, a new jersey and second-hand blazer.

 Chapter 6 | Chapter 8